glowkeeper/glowkeeper.github.io/assets/posts/poetry/seaGlass.md

 # Sea Glass

 She swims and then finds,
+On the shore strandline,
 Sea glass from Southwick,
-On the shore strandline,
 And occasionally,
 She also happens,
-To see a migrant,
+To see - a migrant,
 Declined, by stormy,
 Wild, easterlies,
-Hunger appeased,
+Who's hunger's appeased,
-By rewards found picking,
+By rewards they find,
 At the shore strandline,
 Just like my girlfriend.